 Have you ever wanted to learn how to knit or crochet, but didn’t know where to start?
 Are you a seasoned pro and have been wanting to add to your growing stash of yarn?
-Finding a yarn shop that can help you can be a daunting task, Fear not: I have put together a list of Yarn Shops in Lake County (or near Lake County).
+Finding a yarn shop that can help you can be a daunting task, fear not: I have put together a list of Yarn Shops in Lake County (or near Lake County).

 Please keep in mind that shop hours change and vary.
 Be sure to check individual store hours before you visit.
+Shops listings are in no particular order.

 Three Bags Full Knitting Studio